yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/test-criteria.md

 * Finally, the home page should have a list of events (a `ul` list, to be specific).
 Each event should have the class `event` and the id `event-x`, where `x` is the event's id number.
 Each event's title should also link to its detail page with an `a` element with the `id` 'title', and the event's `li` should contain a `time` tag with the event's date and time.

 About page:
-* The about page should have all team members' names in a `span` with the id `class-nickname-name`, where `class-nickname` is, well, your class nickname.
+* The about page should have all team members' names in a `span` with the id `class-nickname-name`, where `class-nickname` is, well, your class nickname (check your profile on the course website if you're confused).
 Don't forget the dashes.
 Additionally, we'll look for a picture of each team member with the id `class-nickname-headshot`.
 (Note that this picture doesn't need to actually be of the member -- we're not using computer vision to make sure you have decent headshots or anything -- but you do need an image for each member.)

 New event page:
 * The new event page should have a form that POSTs its data.
 It needs to have inputs for `title`, `image`, `location`, `year`, `month`, `day`, `hour`, and `minute` as follows (make sure that you match these names exactly, otherwise the tests will fail):